 Online Travel Agents (OTAs) can provide your tours and activities with massive exposure.
-To distribute your and activities globally, you’ll need to partner with them, so here’s everything you need to know about working with OTAs and the OTA meaning.
+To distribute your and activities globally, you’ll need to partner with them, so here’s everything you need to know about working with OTAs and the meaning of OTA in travel.

 Online travel agents are basically traditional travel agents, except customers self-serve, as they operate online.
 They are websites where consumers can conduct multiple searches, plan and place an order for a booking.

 The list of popular OTA’s for tour operators are: